 Ingredients and substitutions for Butterscotch Pie

-- Plain flour: This is the best option for that flaky pastry, cake flour is not recommended here and if you live in the UK, see the FAQ's section as to a the type of flour to use here.
+- Plain flour: This is the best option for that flaky pastry, cake flour is not recommended here and if you live in the UK, see the FAQ's section as to the type of flour to use here.

 - Butter: Cold and cubed helps you press it into your flour without heating it up too much as you work it.
 Make sure that butter is fully coated with flour so no puddles form during baking.
-Unsalted was used here as this is fresher than salted, however, you could absolutely substitute salted butter here.

 - Ice water: Ice water helps the water not soak into the flour too much which helps the gluten form in the dough whilst giving you that flaky texture!